Skip to content

 DIAGNOSIS & TESTS

-Contact your healthcare provider.
+If you think you have a latex allergy, contact your healthcare provider.
 Your healthcare provider will take a detailed history and may confirm the diagnosis with a blood test.
 Skin testing is usually not used to test for latex allergy, except in some specialized centers.
 It can cause severe reactions if it isn’t done by an experienced person.

 PREVENTION